Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: -Spectral Gaps for Metropolis-Hastings algorithms

 \subsection{Main Result}

-The following theorem provides an explicit lower bound on the $L^2_\posterior$-spectral gap of the Metropolis-Hastings chain in terms of the $L^2_\prior$-spectral gap of the proposal chain and in terms of the bounds on the density of the posterior with respect to the prior.
+The following theorem provides an explicit lower bound on $\lambda_{\text{max}}^{L_{0}^{2}(\mu)}(P)$ of the Metropolis-Hastings chain in terms of the eigenvalue $\lambda_{\text{max}}^{L_{0}^{2}(\mu_{0})}(Q)$ of the proposal chain and the bounds on the density of the posterior with respect to the prior.
+It is close in spirit to the comparison theorem for discrete Markov chains obtained in \cite{diaconis1993comparision}.\\